Skip to main content

 Introduction to DevOps on AWS

 Although there is no specific section for DevOps in AWS, Amazon’s cloud offering includes the tools to enhance DevOps productivity.
 DevOps production primarily involves developers rolling out deliverables iteratively and operations teams making that iterative work happen.
 This iterative approach has paved the way for continuous integration and continuous delivery (CI/CD).
-While this approach yields fruitful results, CI/CD will see DevOps storing the source code and version application files on the cloud, and AWS has not pulled any punches regarding security.
+While this approach yields fruitful results, CI/CD involves DevOps storing source code and versioned application files on the cloud, and AWS has not pulled any punches regarding security.

 AWS is one of the most secure cloud platforms, and it is used to store sensitive data not only by private corporations but also by government departments.
 Additionally, the DevOps team can deploy the application on their own-premises infrastructure or AWS, even if they prepare the deliverables on AWS.